-Founded in 1835, the college takes pride in excellent academic results achieved by our hard-working students, directed by dedicated teachers and encouraged by supportive parents.
-The College was placed 1st in 2018 for north Dublin schools sending students to third-level and has been in the top three boys’ schools in the country since 2016 (Sunday Times League Tables, Sept 2018).
+Opened in 1835, the college takes pride in excellent academic results achieved by our hard-working students, directed by dedicated teachers and encouraged by supportive parents.
+The College is consistently placed in the top three boys’ schools in the country for students progressing to third-level.
 The College mission (outlined on our Ethos page) is to educate the whole person and so, after the best exam results possible, we place sport in a central position, alongside music and the dramatic arts.

 Classrooms are modern and well-equipped.
 Opportunities to get involved in clubs and societies exist through all six years at school.
 School tours and trips offer extra ways to strengthen friendships and expand horizons.
 We have a strong link with the Vincentian school in Ambo, Ethiopia, fund-raising for their pupils and sending students to help with their development projects.

-Student voice and leadership opportunities are always under review, responding to changing needs.
+Student voice and leadership opportunities are key features of the journey through school.
+These are always under review, responding to changing needs.
 A student council system involves all students; mentoring programmes for junior students by older seniors help build a strong sense of community.
 SVP groups, an Ember Team in 5th year and Prefects in 6th year give voice to the call to serve.
-It is by such wonderful opportunities under the guidance of truly dedicated staff that our mission to live up to the virtues of St Vincent de Paul is brought to life.
+It is by such opportunities under the guidance of dedicated staff that our mission to live up to the virtues of St Vincent de Paul is brought to life.

 I think St Vincent would be proud of a Castleknock College graduate.
 The more our young men engage during their own time here at “the ‘Knock”, the more a sense of service emerges as they leave to join the generations of past-men who can proudly say they went to a Vincentian school.